hyosung11/Launch-School/Courses/JS120/Lesson-2-Functions-Objects-Prototypes/notes.md

 ## 7. The Global Object

 JavaScript creates a global object when it starts running.
-It serves as the i**mplicit execution context** for function invocations, a term that we'll study later in this lesson.
+It serves as the **implicit execution context** for function invocations, a term that we'll study later in this lesson.
 For now, we'll use the term casually, but we'll learn much more later.

 In Node.js, the global object is the object named `global`; in the browser, it's the `window` object.
 You can investigate this in the node REPL or a browser's console: